 Young Minds Matter is an emotional wellbeing and mental health service based in North East Lincolnshire.

-We all work together as a big team, to provide a service that supports your emotional wellbeing and/or mental health needs wherever possible.
+We all work together as a big team.
+We provide a service that supports your emotional wellbeing and mental health needs wherever possible.
 Our team has a large area of expertise which allows us to offer support to a wide range of needs.

 Who is it for?